Skip to main content

 Verdict: Worth Booking, and Getting a Table Is Easier Than You'd Expect

-Louis Corner earned a spot on Resy's Leading of the Hit List for 2025, which means it has the critical momentum and the dining room buzz to back it up — but it hasn't yet crossed into the impossible-reservation territory that plagues Boston's most-talked-about spots.
+Louis Corner earned a spot on Resy's Best of the Hit List for 2025, which means it has the critical momentum and the dining room buzz to back it up — but it hasn't yet crossed into the impossible-reservation territory that plagues Boston's most-talked-about spots.
 Right now, you can get in without a month of planning.
 That window won't stay open indefinitely.

 For a special occasion on Tremont Street in the South End, Louis Corner is the kind of booking that feels considered without being punishing.
 It sits in a neighborhood that rewards deliberate restaurant choices, and the Resy recognition puts it in the conversation with the better of Boston's independently operated dining rooms.